fordsfords/vti-market-status/README.md

 This tool fetches 5 years worth of price data for the VTI stock (an ETF) and does a 20-day rolling average and finds the peak value.
 This is the peak VTI price over the past 5 years.
 The rolling average is done to eliminate spikes of volatility.

+Here is my installation of this tool: https://www.geeky-boy.com/vti-market-status/

 Given that peak value, a "down" market means that the current price of VTI is 5% or more below that peak.